precice/precice.github.io/content/docs/running/running-output-files.md

 Information per iteration with current residuals (only for `second` participant in an implicit coupling).

 An example file:

-{% version 2.3.0 %}
-Starting from preCICE version 2.3.0, the formatting of the numbers in these log files changed from a decimal to a fixed scientific format.
-{% endversion %}

 ```log
 TimeWindow  Iteration  ResRel(Temperature)  ResRel(Heat-Flux)